 Leaders and Managers across Software development organizations like their teams to build software products and implement changes in quick time.
 They would be very happy if there is some magic wand, just swoosh with a hand and see their desired features delivered to customers.
 Teams operating under a good culture, high performance environment and a right leader delivers new features at a very fast clip.

 The time it takes for a new feature, idea, or some type of modification, from the moment it is implemented upon to reach production and eventually the customer is the Cycle Time.

 It could be described in terms of opportunities.
+It indicates a Change implemented in a certain amount of time compared with its target.
 The faster the Cycle Time, the faster the company can react to market changes.
-As right culture builds up and DevOps maturity grows, Cycle Time becomes shorter and shorter.
+As the right culture builds up and DevOps maturity grows, Cycle Time becomes shorter and shorter.

 This concept has its roots in the manufacturing industry, specifically lean manufacturing.
 But its applications stretch farther than that and into multiple domains.
 In layman terms, cycle time is the exact time it takes to complete a process – it is a measurement.
 Cycle time can be measured for a complete workflow or a part of a process.